comake/rml-mapping-editor/README.md

 cd rml-mapping-editor
 ```

-Although this module is just a React Component, the repo comes with webpack-dev-server installed so that you can run and test it out locally.
+Although this module is just a React Component, the repo comes with webpack-dev-server installed so that you can test it out locally.
 Just run:

 ```console
 npm install